Menu

 Why use SQL in Polars?
 I really don’t have to, but I was playing with Polars the other day, I thought, “It would be great if I can test the output in SQL to double check the validity of my calculations I did in Polars”, given that I’m fairly new to Polars.

 In fact, there is a method read_sql() that you can read from a database in Polars, but to apply further data transformations, you’d need to use whatever is available in Polars.
 You can actually run SQL syntax in Polars.
 Luca shared a tip on his LinkedIn post the other way that I didn’t know existed!
+I wrote how to do that in this blog post.

-Use SQL in Polars
+Use SQL with DuckDB in Polars

 I researched ways to use SQL in Polars and I found that you can use DuckDB to use SQL and convert back and force between Polars dataframe and Apache Arrow format, with which you can write a query in DuckDB.
 It’s already introduced in this DuckDB documentation, but I’ll reiterate how it can be done in this post.
+EDIT: That DuckDB documentation has been updated and now it explains how to use SQL with DuckDB directly on Polars dataframe.
+Go to the section called “Use SQL with DuckDB Directly on Polars DataFrame” towards the end of this post.

 If you’re following along, you can get the data and source code from this github repo.
 Please make sure you install duckdb and polars Python libraries before you move on.